A lot or a little?

 How do you feel about stories about unlikely underdogs and reluctant heroes, like Brynn in Dear Rachel Maddow?
 Do you want the underdog to win every time, or are you OK with other outcomes?

 How do you feel about the social and student-government power structure at your school?
 Are the same people always calling the shots, or is it spread around among lots of types of students?
-Do you feel that the needs of regular kids and those that aren't high-achieving get overlooked?
+Do you feel that the needs of regular kids and those who aren't high-achieving get overlooked?

 Do you have a celebrity hero?
 Why do you admire that person?
 Also, what are the downsides of hero worship?